NUWCDIVNPT/stig-manager/docker/README.md

 Switching between users will help you understand how STIG Manager Classic supports the STIG assessment workflow using Group and Role based access control.

-## STIG Manager Classic features
+## STIG Manager Classic User Guide
-Please read our UI documentation (under development) to learn how STIG Manager Classic works.
+We are revising our User Guide to remove sensitive screen shots and features.
+Please visit again very soon for updates.